 Aid for All.

-Each year we award over $800,000 in scholarships.
+Each year we award over $1 million in scholarships.
 In addition to robust academic scholarships, we also offer scholarships for students pursuing certain majors, those with artistic or performing talent, people who live in neighboring communities, the list goes on.

 It's all part of our mission of making college accessible for all.